Conal2023/RPSLS/README.md

 - HTML

-    -
+    - No errors were returned when passing through the offical W3C validator.

 - CSS

-    - No errors were found when passing through the official (jigsaw) validator
+    - No errors were found when passing through the official (jigsaw) validator.

 - JavaScript

-    -
+    - No errors we found when passing through the Validator (JSHint.com)